Nursing Shortage in Pakistan – Human Resource Management in Health Systems

 15. Basinga P, Gertler PJ, Binagwaho A, Soucat ALB, Sturdy J, Vermeersch CMJ.
 Effect on maternal and child health services in Rwanda of payment to primary health-care providers for performance: an impact evaluation.
 The Lancet.377(9775):1421-8.

 About the Author: Hussain Maqbool Ahmed Khuwaja is a student at AKU, Pakistan, studying MSc Health Policy and Management.
 He graduated BScN from AKU School of Nursing and worked in AKUH for 2 years as registered nurse.
 He wishes to work for Research and Development, Policy Analysis and Public Health Management in future.
-He can be reached [email protected]
+He can be reached at [email protected]

 About this article: This article is competing for the JPMS International Medical Writing Contest 2013